CELEBRATING 20 YEARS OF NONPROFIT FILMMAKING!

 Mitochondria exist in nearly every cell of the human body.

+It’s responsible for creating 90% of the energy you need to sustain life and support organ function.
 However, when mitochondria cannot convert food and oxygen into life-sustaining energy, cell injury and even cell death follow.

-"Big Zach" and his loving Mom, Jennifer Haught star in this brief video about a very special event,
+When this process is repeated throughout the body, organ systems begin to fail and even stop functioning.
+"Big Zach" and his loving Mom, Jennifer Haught star in this brief video about a very special event, "SUPERCHARGED FOR MITO."

 • Home